 It’s a move that likely surprises no one – especially the coach.

-But former world No. 3 Grigor Dimitrov announced Tuesday he has parted ways with his coach of three years, Dani Vallverdu.
+But former world No. 3 Grigor Dimitrov announced Tuesday he has parted ways with his coach, Dani Vallverdu.

 The Bulgarian, who turns 28 in 10 days, had worked with Vallverdu for three years.